 Binghamton University encourages students to pursue outside sources of scholarships.
-We encourage you to use such free scholarship search sites as FinAid!.
+We encourage you to use free scholarship search sites such as FinAid!.
 Be careful never to pay to have someone locate possible scholarships for you.
 This information is available to you online for free.
 Your hometown service organizations and parents' employers can be another source of information.

 If you are on-campus, feel free to stop by the office during regular business hours and look through our binder of miscellaneous scholarship announcements we receive on a regular basis.
 For the most part, these would also be found on most scholarship search sites, as provided on the right sidebar of this page.

 Taxation of scholarships, fellowships and awards

 If you receive a scholarship or fellowship, you may have to pay tax on the amount you do not use to pay for tuition and course-related supplies (books, lab fees, etc.).
 This does NOT, however, include federal or state grants (such as PELL, FSEOG, TAP, etc.), nor does it include federal loans (such as Direct Subsidized/unsubsidized Student loans, Stafford loans, PLUS, etc.).